 - Guarantee the market and consumers that the product comes from selective fisheries (short-medium term).

 - Improve the sustainability of fishery resources (long term).

 - Public administrations and official bodies.

 - All parties interested in fishery sustainability: NGOs, fish canning industries, markets, scientific community, etc.

-- Years of close cooperation with the fisheries sector (artisanal, coastal and offshore fleets) working with the empirical knowledge of fishers since 2003.
+- More than 30 years of close cooperation with the fisheries sector (artisanal, coastal and offshore fleets) working with the empirical knowledge of fishers.

 - Multi-disciplinary work team, specialised in fisheries technology, eco-ethology of species of interest and fisheries management, which works with the fisheries sector from extraction through to fisheries management.

 - Members of expert committees in fisheries management and mitigation of fishery adverse effects.

 Timeframes vary greatly depending on the study to be carried out, which requires interviews or workshops with expert fishers in the field of knowledge in question and, where appropriate, scientific data collection in this field of knowledge.
 A report will then be drafted with the results, which will be communicated to both the fisheries and scientific sector, if appropriate.

 - The anchovy capture rules are defined by the fishing sector itself, as well as the safeguards that ensure the sustainability of this species.